About

 After 15 years of dedicated service in the legal profession, I’m closing the doors of Shepherd Law.

-As a young attorney, I was drawn to the law by a desire to serve.
-Helping people navigate the legal system was my answer to some of life’s most profound questions: Why am I here?
+As a young attorney, helping people navigate the legal system was my way of answering the questions that matter most: Why am I here?
 What is my purpose?
-How can I be of use?
+How can I serve?

-In that pursuit, I’ve had the privilege of representing a wide range of people from diverse backgrounds—young and old, American and foreign, black, white and hispanic.
+In that pursuit, I’ve had the privilege of representing a wide range of people, young and old, American and foreign, from backgrounds nothing like my own.

 Of the many cases I have handled, two stand out: United States v.
 White and Harper v.
 Cook County.

 In Harper v.
-Cook County I rose to defend a different threatened liberty: the right to bear arms.
+Cook County I defended the right to bear arms.
 That case taught me the importance of challenging laws that are both wrong and unconstitutional.
 It was a demanding exercise in creative litigation and pursuing truth in the face of resistance.

-These two cases deepened my sense of the responsibility lawyers carry and the vigilance required to protect the rights that define a free people.
+These two cases, and many others like them, deepened my sense of the responsibility lawyers carry and the vigilance required to protect the rights that define a free people.

-As I look back on my career, I’m reminded of the words in Ecclesiastes: “To everything there is a season, and a time for every purpose under heaven.”
-For me, the season as a trial lawyer is drawing to a close.
-I’ve argued what mattered, stood for what I believed and now it’s time to apply the hard-earned wisdom in new ways.
+As my season as a trial lawyer draws to a close, Ecclesiastes comes to mind: “To everything there is a season, and a time for every purpose under heaven.”
+I’ve argued what mattered, stood for what I believed and now it’s time to apply that hard-earned wisdom in new ways.

 If you’d like to stay in touch or share reflections of your own, I welcome you to reach out: shepherdlaw@gmail.com.